nipype/pydra/docs/output_spec.rst

-Similarly as for `input_spec`, in order to create an output specification, a new `SpecInfo` object has to be created.
+Similarly as for `input_spec`, in order to create an output definition, a new `SpecInfo` object has to be created.
-The field `name` specifies the type of the spec and it should be always "Output" for the output specification.
+The field `name` specifies the type of the spec and it should be always "Output" for the output definition.
-The field `bases` specifies the "base specification" you want to use (can think about it as a `parent class`) and it will usually contains `ShellOutSpec` only, unless you want to build on top of your other specification (this will not be cover in this section).
+The field `bases` specifies the "base definition" you want to use (can think about it as a `parent class`) and it will usually contains `ShellOutDef` only, unless you want to build on top of your other definition (this will not be cover in this section).
 The part that should be always customised is the `fields` part.
-Each element of the `fields` is a separate output field that is added to the specification.
+Each element of the `fields` is a separate output field that is added to the definition.
 In this example, a three-elements tuple - with name, type and dictionary with additional information - is used.
-See :ref:`Input Specification section` for other recognized syntax for specification's fields and possible types.
+See :ref:`Input Specification section` for other recognized syntax for definition's fields and possible types.